 Imagine having a disability but being called a faker or lazy because people couldn’t ‘see’ it.
 Here's what you need to know about invisible disabilities.

-Last year you might have read our blog where we tackled the disability parking debate – specifically how people with invisible disabilities are being targeted by parking vigilantes for ‘rorting’ the system.
+Not long ago we wrote about the disability parking debate – specifically how people with invisible disabilities are often targeted by parking vigilantes for ‘rorting’ the system.

 Here are five things about invisible disabilities you need to know.

 Nope, they’re really not.
-Millions of Australians live with a disability – and a surprising 90% of these people have what is called an invisible disability.
+Millions of Australians live with a disability – and a surprising 90% of these people have what’s called an invisible disability.

 As the name suggests, invisible disabilities aren’t easy to spot and you can’t ‘tell’ they have a disability just by looking at them.